splunk/eventgen/README/Tutorial.md

     token.4.replacementType = file
     token.4.replacement = $SPLUNK_HOME/etc/apps/SA-Eventgen/samples/userName.sample

-There are two types of random substitutions here.
+There are three types of substitutions here.
+Integerid is a constantly incrementing integer.
+The replacement value is the seed to start with, and state will be saved between runs such that it will always increment.
 Random supports integer, float, hex digits, ipv4, ipv6, mac, and string types.
 These will just randomly generate digits.
 In the case of integer, we also have a unix timestamp in this event we don't use, so we're telling it just to generate a random integer that looks like a timestamp.
 For the two hex tokens, we're saying just generate some hex digits.
 Note that where we have more complicated strings, we create a RegEx capture group with parenthesis to indicate the portion of the string we want the eventgen to replace.

 Next, lets look at the file substitution: